 Osteoporosis is a silent disease that generally does not cause pain unless a broken bone occurs.
 On the other hand, osteoarthritis is a painful, degenerative joint disease that often involves the hips, knees, neck, lower back, or the small joints of the hands.

 Osteoporosis does not usually cause pain unless a bone breaks.
 If you are experiencing pain it is important to speak to your healthcare provider so he or she can evaluate the cause of your discomfort.

 The change in the shape of the back is not a symptom of osteoporosis; it is a consequence of the disease.
 It happens when there are many fractures (or breaks) in the bones of the spine.
 Kyphosis is the medical term for the change in the shape of the back caused by osteoporosis.
 Many people also refer to the curving of the back as a “dowager’s hump” or “hunchback”.

-Some people lose height as a result of the consequences of osteoporosis.
+Some people lose height as a consequence of Osteoporosis.
 Osteoporosis is a bone thinning disease that happens over time.
-The disease causes bones to become thinner, weaker, and more likely to break, most often as a result a minor fall.
+The disease causes bones to become thinner, weaker, and more likely to break, often as a result a minor fall, coughing or sneezing.
 The loss of height happens as result of broken bones in the spine called compression fractures.
-Compression fractures cause a shortening of the spine.
+These compression fractures cause a shortening of the spine.

 Osteoporosis is not a normal part of aging and it does not have to be a consequence of growing older.
 Though there is a rapid bone loss expected in the several years after menopause for women and a slower bone loss for older women and men with aging, the risk of getting osteoporosis can be reduced by building strong bones in youth and taking actions to prevent bone loss in adulthood.
 It is never too early or too late to take care of your bones.